flipperdevices/flipperzero-firmware/examples/flash_at_firmware/README.md

 5. Then `esp_loader_flash_start()` is called to enter flashing mode and erase amount of memory to be flashed.
 6. `esp_loader_flash_write()` function is called repeatedly until the whole binary image is transfered.

-## Target selection

-By default, example is compiled for ESP32 target.
-When target is not ESP32, user has set corresponding target in `loader_config_user.h` header file and provide appropriate binary.

-For available AT command firmwares refer to [AT firmwares](https://www.espressif.com/en/support/download/at)

 ## Hardware Required

 * `ESP_WROVER_KIT` (with SD card connector)